floesche/LED-Display_G3_Hardware_Controller/docs/index.md

 ## Additional functions

-Two other repositories provide additional functionality for the controller: The [ISP breakout]({{site.baseurl}}/Generation%203/Breakout-ISP/docs/) board adds an interface to the controller and the possibility to directly interact with a [panel]({{site.baseurl}}/Generation%203/Hardware/docs/panel.html), while the [BNC breakout]({{site.baseurl}}/Generation%203/Breakout-BNC/docs/) board exposes some signals to additional BNC connectors.
+Two other repositories provide additional functionality for the controller: The [ISP breakout]({{site.baseurl}}/Generation%203/Breakout-ISP/docs/) board adds an interface to the controller and the possibility to directly interact with a [panel board]({{site.baseurl}}/Generation%203/Hardware/docs/panel.html), while the [BNC breakout]({{site.baseurl}}/Generation%203/Breakout-BNC/docs/) board exposes some signals to additional BNC connectors.

 ## Controller V 3.0 Connector functionalities list

 - ADC0: analog input in mode 1 and 2 of channel x;
 - ADC1: analog input in mode 1 and 2 of channel x
 - ADC2: analog input in mode 1 and 2 of channel y
 - ADC3: analog input in mode 1 and 2 of channel y
 - ADC4: analog input in mode 3 of channel x
 - ADC5: analog input in mode 3 of channel y

 __Note__: Users can debug  ADC0 to ADC5 with command `Panel_com('adc_test', chan)` or `Panel_com('dio_test', chan)`